This post may contain affiliate links which won’t change your price but will share some commission.

 Different Types of Magnesium Supplements

 This type of magnesium contains citric acid and is often used as a mild laxative.
 Small doses can be used to correct restlessness as well.
 This is the main source of magnesium in the popular supplement powders and can have a calming effect on our nerves.
-But too much can cause diarrhea.
+But, too much magnesium citrate can cause diarrhea.
 Magnesium citrate is recommended for those who are suffering from constipation.
-Here is the LifeExtension version that I like to travel with to relieve occasional traveler’s constipation.

 This is a non-chelated form of magnesium bound to an organic acid or a fatty acid.
 It also has a mild laxative effect.
-Take it in small doses throughout the day if you are constipated.
-This Bone Restore product includes magnesium oxide.
+Some healthcare providers may recommend that you take it in small doses throughout the day if you are constipated.

-This type of magnesium is recommended for people trying to correct or prevent heart disease.
+Magnesium malate is the type of magnesium that is often recommended for people trying to correct or prevent heart disease.
 This form can be energizing and can also benefit those who suffer from fibromyalgia and muscle cramps.
-However, other forms of magnesium are better for these purposes.

 Small doses of this form of magnesium have been shown to benefit those with multiple sclerosis, mood disorders, alcoholism and radiation effects of cancer.